 If your leather is really dirty, it may require the use of a mild detergent solution, although professional cleaning is always recommended.
 If you decide to clean it yourself, you should know that some detergent solutions may not have a balanced pH or may contain ingredients that could damage the leather.
-It is recommended that you follow the cleaning instructions of the manufacturer, and that you test all cleaning products on an inconspicuous surface of the furniture.
+It is recommended that you test all cleaning products on an inconspicuous surface of the furniture.

 Some pets like to chew or scratch the leather.
 Although leather is more resistant than any textile material, it is still vulnerable to contact with pets (claws, saliva).
 Unfortunately, there is no solution to this.
 It is also important not to place the leather directly in the sunlight or near radiators that could dry it.